SCHOOLOFCOREAI

 AI Developer Course vs Agentic AI Course: Foundation or Specialization?

-The AI Developer Course is built for learners who want to create AI applications, ship features, and understand product workflows.
-The Agentic AI Course is built for learners who already know the basics and want to go deeper into planning, tool use, orchestration, and agent systems.
+The AI Developer Course is the foundation path for learners who want to build AI apps, APIs, RAG assistants, workflow tools, and deployable product features.
+The Agentic AI Course is the specialization path for learners who already understand basic LLM apps and want to go deeper into tool use, state, planning, orchestration, tracing, and agent evaluation.

 Category